HazyResearch/meerkat/docs/source/guide/data_structures.rst

 ================================

-Meerkat provides two data structures, the column and the datapanel, that together help machine learning practitioners wrangle their data.
+Meerkat provides two data structures, the column and the datapanel, that together help you  wrangle their data.
 Everything you do with Meerkat will involve one or both of these data structures, so we begin this user guide with their high-level introduction.